Accessibility of software tools and course materials

 - When you introduce or change course material (whether web pages, PDF or multimedia files, etc.), make sure to consider accessibility for students with disabilities.
 Please contact the Student Disability Center at email@example.com with questions and for assistance.

 - SensusAccess has been integrated into UC Davis Canvas to support accessibility.
 SensusAccess can automatically convert files into alternate and accessible formats.
-For more information on SensusAccess please visit our conversion options page or ask for assistance through email@example.com.
+For more information on SensusAccess please visit our document conversion page or ask for assistance through firstname.lastname@example.org.
+This short video (2:23) will show you how to enable SensusAccess in your Canvas course.

 - Zoom sessions can be captioned in real-time (CART) allowing the student full academic access to the course.
 If captioning services are required, you will receive a request to add a SDC captioner, as an observer, to the course through Canvas.
 Contact SDC Captioning/American Sign Language supervisor, Beth, at email@example.com for assistance.